Chasing a personal best? 5 Tips to help you run faster

 A proper warmup is especially important before a race, interval session, or tempo run.

 Proper recovery after each and every run is fundamental to becoming a faster runner.
 After a run or hard workout our muscle cells breakdown.
 It is recovery which allows us to repair and rebuild these muscle cells.

 Firstly, be sure to get a minimum of 8-10 hours of sleep per night, as this is the primary way our muscle cells rebuild and repair.
 Getting too little sleep will increase our risk of injury as we are not allowing adequate rest between our running or workouts.

 Secondly, it is important to eat the right foods to recover faster.
 Ensure to eat foods high in carbohydrates and protein.
 Carbohydrates are the bodies main energy source to allow for intense activity (such as running faster), and protein is needed for muscle repair.

 Without proper recovery between each run or workout, we increase our risk of injury and limit our potential.
-Getting the recommended amount of sleep, stretching, and eating the right foods will help us make progress much quicker, helping us to run faster.
+Getting the recommended amount of sleep, stretching, and eating the right foods will help us make progress much quicker, ultimately helping us to run faster.

 4. Interval training